 TWENTY-FOUR-HOUR FAST.
 Stop putting food into your pet for twenty-four hours (day one).
 This allows the intestines to rest and regenerate.
 Always have access to plenty of fresh water.
 After twenty-four hours, introduce a bland food for the next twenty-four hours (day two).
 For dogs, try plain cooked white rice, feeding equivalent cups of rice as their normal diet.
+For cats, protein is essential; try cooked chicken breast with the rice.
 After a day of the bland food, mix one-half regular diet and one-half bland diet on day three.
 By the end of day three, they should be back on their normal diet.

 FIRM IT WITH FIBER.
 Dietary fiber absorbs water in the intestine, which helps to decrease diarrhea.
 Ground flax is a great source of fiber for dogs (one teaspoon per cup of dog food).
+Canned pumpkin is a great source for your cat (one teaspoon per day).

 PROBIOTICS.
 Restore the natural bacteria in the intestine, to help the intestinal immune system.
-One recent study: In dogs with a dietary sensitivity, treatment with Lactobacillus acidophilus in combination with the diarrhea-provoking food led to improvement in bowel movements20
+One recent study: In dogs with a dietary sensitivity, treatment with

+Lactobacillus acidophilus in combination with the diarrhea-provoking food led to improvement in bowel movements